MouMukherjee/Probot-Features/Standup-Meetings-Getting-Started.md

 Stand-up Meeting is one of the two productivity-enhancing features of Probot.
 To gain maximum benefits, learn how the app works and ways to potentially increase the productivity of your team using this slackbot.

 ### Create a Slack Account
-To use Probot, a Slack account is a must.
-All user profiles should be linked to the existing workspace profile on Slack.
-If your workspace profile is yet to be created, we recommend you to first 'Create Workspace'.
-Once it is done, create your individual Slack account and add to your workspace.
+To use Probot it is essential to have a Slack account.
+We always recommended you to first create a workspace profile.
+Once it is done, create individual user profiles on slack and add them to your workspace.

 ### Add Probot to Slack
 Next step is adding Probot to Slack.
 Visit https://probot.ninja and hit the button which says “Add to Slack”.
 When you do this, Probot will be linked to your Slack account and be ready to use.